 You can easily keep them in a poultry fence or a yard with a low fence.
 The greatest threat is usually a hawk.
 Because they are small, they will be able to easily swoop down and carry off most Silkies before you can blink.

-If you live in an area with predators like hawks or owls, it may be a good idea to create a completely enclosed pathway.
+If you live in an area with predators like hawks or owls, creating a completely enclosed pathway may be a good idea.
 This will protect them from birds of prey but still give them plenty of space to get exercise and chase bugs.

-You will need to provide 10 square feet of roaming area and 4 square feet inside the coop for each bird you own.
+For each bird you own, you will need to provide 10 square feet of roaming area and 4 square feet inside the coop.

 The Silkie chicken breed was accepted into the North American Standard of Perfection in 1874.
-These colors are recognized by the American Poultry Association as breed standards:
+The American Poultry Association recognizes these colors as breed standards:

 - White